2006 Trincomalee massacre of NGO workers: Reactions

-SLMM
+Sri Lanka Monitoring Mission

-The Sri Lankan government denied responsibility but the Sri Lanka Monitoring Mission suspected that the Sri Lankan Army was responsible for the killings.
-According to the SLMM, " ... [it] is convinced that there cannot be any other armed groups than the security forces who could actually have been behind the act".
-The outgoing head of the Mission, the retired Swedish Colonel Ulf Henricsson, said that this was "one of the most serious recent crimes against humanitarian aid workers worldwide".
+The Sri Lankan government denied any responsibility for the events.
+The Sri Lanka Monitoring Mission (SLMM) reached the opposite conclusion, however, holding the Sri Lankan Army responsible for the killings and stating that it was convinced "that there cannot be any other armed groups than the security forces who could actually have been behind the act".
+The SLMM put forward three reasons for this conclusion: security forces had been present in Muttur at the time of the killings; the government had barred monitors from the site immediately after the bodies were discovered; and confidential conversations with "highly reliable sources" had pointed to the responsibility of the security forces.

+The outgoing head of the Mission, retired Swedish Colonel Ulf Henricsson, described the events as "one of the most serious recent crimes against humanitarian aid workers worldwide".